-Internships may require anywhere from eight to forty hours per week.
+Internships may require anywhere from eight to 40 hours per week.
 Internships for credit usually have a set number of hours that are required to meet the requirements of the college.
 Usually, it is between 130 and 150 hours required to get 3 college credits.
 Many employers, especially those near college campuses, offer very flexible hours for students to be able to attend classes while also completing an internship.

 Since networking is considered the top job search strategy, it also can be very useful when searching for internships as well.
 Contacting family, friends, faculty, previous employers, and college alumni from your college may provide valuable leads on internships available.
 Don’t overlook this valuable technique when looking for an internship.

 Online Internship Databases and Company Websites